microsoft/appcenter-sdk-android/README.md

   No, you can just include Sonoma modules that interests you.
 Once you integrate any module, Sonoma Core module will be included by default which contains logic for persistence, forwarding etc.

 * Can't see crashes on the portal?
-    * Make sure SDK `start()` API is used correctly and Crashes module is initialzied.
+    * Make sure SDK `start()` API is used correctly and Crashes module is initialized.
 Also, you need to restart the app after a crash and our SDK will forward the crash log only after it's restarted.
     * Make sure your device is connected to a working internet.
     * Check if the App Secret used to start the SDK matches the App Secret in Sonoma portal.
     * Don't use any other SDK that provides Crash Reporting functionality.